 Among all the types of cloud technology, Community clouds are becoming increasingly popular.
 They are clouds that are shared between a number of organisations.
-You can think of community clouds as a hybrid large-scale private cloud constructed and operated to cater to shared goals and requirements of a community.
+You can think of community clouds as a hybrid large-scale private cloud constructed and operated to cater to the shared goals and requirements of a community.
 These communities can be a group of organisations that have closely aligned objectives and cloud computing needs that can collaborate to share a cloud solution.

 Community clouds can be maintained and operated by customer organisations or by a third-party cloud provider.
-They are a preferred type of cloud computing for joint projects, application, and research amongst a group of organisations.
+They are a preferred type of cloud computing for joint projects, applications, and research amongst a group of organisations.
 Using a community cloud allows sharing a central cloud computing facility that can be used for building, executing, and managing projects together.

 Major features of Community cloud include:

 Due to its features, a Community cloud is a type of cloud computing service that is relevant for universities, government agencies, and research institutions.

 Community cloud computing offers Improved services than public clouds that are cost-effective.
 It offers high security, availability, flexibility, and scalability.

 It is only a viable type of cloud computing when the aims of all the entities are aligned.
 Conflicts of interest and lack of trust among the entities can be adverse for sharing a community cloud environment.

 Enough about the Types of Cloud Computing!
 Let’s Talk About the Benefits